Redsift/ui-rs-radial-chart/README.md

-# d3-rs-radial-chart
+# ui-rs-radial-chart

-`d3-rs-radial-chart` is a component for creating a customizable radial chart for your application, e.g. to show data over time like monthly expenses on taxis over a year.
+`ui-rs-radial-chart` is a component for creating a customizable radial chart for your application, e.g. to show data over time like monthly expenses on taxis over a year.
 It is provided as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for easy integration into your projects.

 > If your browser does *NOT* support *custom elements* natively (see [caniuse](http://caniuse.com/#feat=custom-elements)) you have to install the [web components shim](http://webcomponents.org/) and include it in your project before including this component!